 - Form your own data-driven hypothesis

-- Create strong hypotheses using "If [variable], then [result], because [rationale]"
+- Create strong hypotheses using "Problem, Solution, Result" framework

-- Size up the potential (and proven) benefits of your tests and prioritize accordingly.
+- Discover and prioritize the potential benefits of your tests

 What is a hypothesis?